-The wall of the oesophagus is composed of four layers of tissue the innermost being mucous membrane.
+The wall of the oesophagus is composed of four layers of tissue, the innermost being mucous membrane.
 The mucous membrane is an important barrier to the entry of microbes and the mucous it produces is a lubricant that aids the passage of the food along the alimentary canal.
 The structure below the crop is similar to that above except there is less lymphoid tissue below the crop.
 The crop structure is similar to that of the oesophagus except there are no glands present in fowls.
 Ducks and geese have glands in the crop mucous membranes.
-In pigeons the surface cells of the crop slough off during brooding to form pigeon’s milk – used to feed the baby pigeons in the nest.
+In pigeons the surface cells of the crop slough off during brooding to form pigeon’s milk which is used to feed the baby pigeons in the nest.

-The glandular stomach or proventriculus is relatively small and tubular.
+The glandular stomach, or proventriculus, is relatively small and tubular.
 The wall is very thick and is composed of five layers:

 The small intestine begins at the exit from the gizzard and ends at the junction of the small intestine, caeca and colon.
 It is relatively long and has a constant diameter.
-Of the three parts of the mammalian small intestine – the duodenum, jejunum and ileum, only the duodenum can be easily distinguished in the fowl.
+Of the three parts of the mammalian small intestine, the duodenum, jejunum and ileum, only the duodenum can be easily distinguished in the fowl.
 There is no clear demarcation between the jejunum and ileum and the small intestine appears as one long tube.
 Much of the digestion of the food and all of the absorption of the nutrients takes place in the small intestine and hence its structure is quite important.
 The structure is as follows:

 The small intestine has a number of very important functions:

-When a piece of the small intestine is immersed in water it takes on a very velvety appearance because of the presence of villi – long flattened, fingerlike projections extending into the lumen (inside) of the intestine like flexible fingers.
+When a piece of the small intestine is immersed in water it takes on a very velvety appearance because of the presence of villi – long flattened, fingerlike projections that extend into the lumen (inside) of the intestine like flexible fingers.
 The villi are very actively involved in the absorption process.
 A single layer of columnar epithelium together with goblet cells covers the lining.
 The goblet cells secrete mucous.
 Permanent folds in the mucous membrane called the “valves of kerkring” are located at the proximal end (closest to the front) of the duodenum.

 A lacteal (lymph vessels), capillaries, bundles of plain muscle fibres, nerves and other tissues and cells occupy the core of the villus.
 The villi have the function of providing a vastly increased surface area for the more efficient absorption of the nutrients.
-The efficiency of the absorption is influenced by the surface area available for the nutrients to move through – the more villi the better the absorption.
+The efficiency of the absorption is influenced by the surface area available for the nutrients to move through i.e. the more villi the better the absorption.
 They also provide a means of concentrating the nutrients collection ability once they have moved through the intestine wall.